Drell-Yan lepton-pair production: $q_T$ resummation at N$^3$LL accuracy and fiducial cross sections at N$^3$LO

+Generally speaking scale dependence cannot be regarded as a consistent estimate of the perturbative uncertainty because the effect due to uncalculated higher-order terms is typically larger than conventional scale dependence (see e.g.\ the comments on the scale variation bands of Fig.\,\ref{fig1}).
+A more realistic uncertainty estimate of the ``true'' perturbative uncertainty can be obtained, for instance, by comparing two subsequent orders of the expansion at central values of the scales and using half of the difference between them to assign the perturbative uncertainty\,\cite{Catani:2018krb}.
+This procedure leads (see Table~\ref{table}) to an uncertainty of about $\pm 2\%$ ($\pm 4\%$) at NLO (NLL+NLO), $\pm 0.7\%$ ($\pm 1\%$) at NNLO (NNLL+NNLO) and $\pm 0.8\%$ ($\pm 0.7\%$) at N$^3$LO (N$^3$LL+N$^3$LO).
+As expected (see comments below on fiducial cuts) this procedure shows a better convergence on the uncertainties of the resummed perturbative expansion.

-In order to quantify the contribution of the finite component of the cross section in the small-$q_T$ region we report that the integral over the ranges $4<q_T<20\,$GeV and $1<q_T<4\,$GeV of the LO finite component represent respectively the $1.5\%$ and $0.12\%$ of the NLL+NLO fiducial cross section in Table~\ref{table}, the $\mathcal{O}(\alpha_S^2)$ correction in the same ranges is respectively the $0.10\%$ and $-0.04\%$ of the NNLL+NNLO result while the $\mathcal{O}(\alpha_S^3)$ correction in the range $4<q_T<20\,$GeV the $0.16\%$ of the N$^3$LL+N$^3$LO.
+In order to judge the numerical stability of the matching procedure and the effects of the power-suppressed terms we consider the contrubution of the finite part of the cross section.
+We show in Fig.\,\ref{fig3} the finite part of the cross section for central values of the scales at $\mathcal{O}(\alpha_S)$, $\mathcal{O}(\alpha_S^2)$ and $\mathcal{O}(\alpha_S^3)$.
+The effect of the finite component smoothly vanish as $q_T \to 0$ (see Eq.\,\ref{fincomp2}) and gives a small contribution to the matched result in the small $q_T$ region: the integral over the ranges $4<q_T<20\,$GeV and $1<q_T<4\,$GeV of the LO finite component represents respectively the $1.5\%$ and $0.12\%$ of the NLL+NLO fiducial cross section in Table~\ref{table}, the $\mathcal{O}(\alpha_S^2)$ correction in the same ranges is respectively the $0.10\%$ and $-0.04\%$ of the NNLL+NNLO result while the $\mathcal{O}(\alpha_S^3)$ correction in the range $4<q_T<20\,$GeV the $0.16\%$ of the N$^3$LL+N$^3$LO.
+As previously observed below $q_T\sim 4$~GeV the agreement with the $\mathcal{O}(\alpha_S^3)$ results of Ref.\,[67] (see Fig.\,\ref{fig2}) deteriorates.
+However the finite component gives a tiny contribution in the small $q_T$ region and we thus avoided to include in our results the finite part at $\mathcal{O}(\alpha_S^3)$ for $q_T<4$ GeV.